sciZer0/7/v/README.md

 Importantly, from day one, the blockchain has over **100 million people** equally owning the blockchain's native token.

-*There are ideas /solutions on how to absolutely-cheaply get over 100 million unique people with their Public Addresses eligible for a fair token-airdrop, and also on how over 2 million of those people might become an especially-powerful driving-force of the blockchain*.
+*There are ideas /solutions on how to absolutely-cheaply get over 100 million unique people with their Public Addresses for a fair token-airdrop, and also on how over 2 million of those people might become an especially-powerful driving-force of the blockchain*.

 As its native token the blockchain has **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.